nextrevision/puppet-automysqlbackup/README.md

 		db_exclude			=> ['performance_schema','information_schema'],
 	}

+### Without cron job creation:
+	class { 'automysqlbackup':
+		mysql_dump_username	=> "root",
+		mysql_dump_password => "password",
+		cron_script			=> false,
+	}

 ## Support/Contribute

-First, read the developer's documentation for the automysqlbackup script.
+First, please read the developer's documentation for the automysqlbackup script.
 If there is an issue with the Puppet module, or you have an addition to make, please create a new issue or (even better) fork and change it, then provide me with either a patch or a pull request and I'll be happy to add it back in.

-## To Do

-* Cron job addition
+If you have a feature you would like to see added, please create a new issue and I'll see if I can't add it in shortly.